murdho/murdho.github.io/README.md

-# murdhocom
+# murdho.com

+This is my `#good-enough` website.
+Done, but not finished.

+`docs/` directory has the build output, just like GitHub Pages prefers it.

 TODO:
-* Write some stuff here
-* Use only babashka, remove npm stuff
+- [ ] Use only babashka, remove npm stuff